stargazing-dino/just_the_tooltip/README.md

  <img src="https://github.com/Nolence/just_the_tooltip/blob/main/screenshots/ezgif-2-f7d77a21f161.gif?raw=true"/>
 </p>

-The tooltip should also work in lists and follow the target through scrolling
+The tooltip should also work in lists and follow the target through scrolling.

-For some use cases, you'd like the tooltip to be apart of the widget tree rather than an overlay.
-For that use case there is a `JustTheTooltipArea`:
+For some use cases where the tooltip must be a part the widget tree rather than an overlay there is a `JustTheTooltipArea`:

 ```dart
 Scaffold(